Fetching The Data With Redux and Redux Thunk

 What’s the point of writing code like this?
 Easy one — maintainability!
 Yes, it’s quite a lot of boiler code for fetching data — but it’s the right way!

 case FETCHING_COIN_DATA — is for when we are fetching the data and showing the spinner.
 React handles all the vDOM updates, we just need to pass our state.

 Solution down below:

 Now the only thing to left for us is to call the

 Try to implement it.
 Here are the steps.

 - Import the action to

 And that’s it!

-Refersh the simulator (mac: cmd + R, Windows: ctrl + R), open Redux Devtools and you should see the data under
+Refresh the simulator (mac: cmd + R, Windows: Ctrl + R), open Redux Devtools and you should see the data under

 We have our data mapped under